GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

 From the graph above, you can tell that AirSHIFT is now mostly hitting the 3 seconds budget for 75th percentile users and also loading the shift table within a second for 25th percentile users.
 By capturing RUM performance data from various conditions and devices, AirSHIFT can now check whether a new feature release is actually affecting the application's performance or not.

 ## **5. Performance hackathons**
-While all of these efforts regarding the performance optimization is important, it is not always easy to prioritize teams, both engineering and business, to focus on these non-functional development.
-Rather than dealing with this with a well-planned waterfall approach, some of the optimizations require more agility having try-and-error mindset.
+Even though all of these performance optimization efforts were important and impactful, it's not always easy to get engineering and business teams to prioritize non-functional development.
+Part of the challenge is that some of these performance optimizations can't be planned.
+They require a trial-and-error mindset.

 AirSHIFT is now conducting internal 1 day performance hackathons to let engineers focus only on performance related work.
 In these hackathons they remove all constraints and respect the engineers' creativity, meaning any implementation that contributes to speed is worth considering.
 To accelerate the hackathon, AirSHIFT splits the group into small teams and each team competes to see who can get the biggest [Lighthouse](https://developers.google.com/web/tools/lighthouse) performance score improvement.
 (The teams get very competitive 🔥)